MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/health-service-overview.md

 The notion of available capacity in Storage Spaces is nuanced.
 To help you plan effectively, the Health Service provides six distinct metrics for capacity.
 Here is what each represents:

--   Physical Capacity Total: The sum of the raw capacity of all physical storage devices managed by the cluster.
+-   **Physical Capacity Total**: The sum of the raw capacity of all physical storage devices managed by the cluster.

--   Physical Capacity Available: The physical capacity which is not in any non-primordial storage pool.
+-   **Physical Capacity Available**: The physical capacity which is not in any non-primordial storage pool.

--   Pool Capacity Total: The amount of raw capacity in storage pools.
+-   **Pool Capacity Total**: The amount of raw capacity in storage pools.

--   Pool Capacity Available: The pool capacity which is not allocated to the footprint of volumes.
+-   **Pool Capacity Available**: The pool capacity which is not allocated to the footprint of volumes.

--   Volume Capacity Total: The total usable ("inside") capacity of existing volumes.
+-   **Volume Capacity Total**: The total usable ("inside") capacity of existing volumes.

--   Volume Capacity Available: The amount of additional data which can be stored in existing volumes.
+-   **Volume Capacity Available**: The amount of additional data which can be stored in existing volumes.

 The following diagram illustrates the relationship between these quantities.